Energies and a gravitational charge for massive particles in general relativity: Introduction

 Recently two of the present authors with their colleague have made two proposals\cite{Aoki:2020prb,Aoki:2020nzm} that (1) a matter energy can be covariantly defined in general relativity from the EMT though it is conserved only for special cases and not conserved in general, and (2) it is always possible to construct an extra conserved charge from the EMT, which is different from the matter energy.
 While the extra conserved charge can be interpreted as an entropy for special cases such as the FLRW expanding universe\cite{Aoki:2020nzm,Aoki:2022gez}, more investigations are required to give a definite interpretation for general cases.

-In this paper, in order to answer the first question, we investigate properties of the matter energy as well as (quasi-local) energies with two different definitions of pseudo-tensors, one is Einstein's pseudo-tensor, the other is related to it by a total divergence, for a system with massive point particles interacting only through the gravitational field in general relativity.
+In this paper, in order to answer the questions raised above, we study the properties of various conserved quantities which involve the matter EMT, by applying them to a system with massive point particles interacting only through the gravitational field in general relativity.
+For the first question, we focus on the matter energy as well as (quasi-local) energies with two different definitions of pseudo-tensors, one is Einstein's pseudo-tensor, the other is related to it by a total divergence.
 We calculate three energies for this simple system at the first non-trivial order in the post-Newtonian expansion (1PN).
 Results are summarized as follows.
 The energy with Einstein's pseudo-tensor is shown to be conserved at the 1PN, while the matter energy and the energy with the other pseudo-tensor are not conserved.
 Even though the energy with the other pseudo-tensor is constructed from the conserved current, we show that flows at spacial boundaries cause its non-conservation.
 We also argue that the energy with Einstein's pseudo-tensor agrees with the ADM energy at all orders in the PN expansion for an asymptotically flat spacetime.
-Secondly we evaluate the extra conserved charge for this system and show that it gives a total number of the massive particles in the system at all orders in the PN expansion.
+For the second question, we evaluate the extra conserved charge for this system and show that it gives a total number of the massive particles in the system at all orders in the PN expansion.

 The paper is organized as follows.
 In Sec.~\ref{sec:energy}, we introduce three definitions of energies.
 In particular, we show that different pseudo-tensors can be easily constructed by Noether's second theorem.
 In addition, two pseudo-tensors used in this paper are presented.
 A construction as well as some issues of the extra conserved charge are given in Sec.~\ref{sec:extra}.
 In Sec.~\ref{sec:system}, we explain our setup for a system with massive point particles in general relativity, and we present formulae in the PN expansion necessary in our calculation, which are mainly taken from Ref.~\cite{Weinberg:1972kfs}.
 Our main results are given in \ref{sec:res_energy} and \ref{sec:res_charge}.
 Some results used in the main text are derived in appendices~\ref{app:PN} and \ref{app:Integration}.